10 Interesting Things About Ecosystems

 Grasslands are all around.

 Every continent except Antarctica has grasslands.
 These are areas with medium rainfall.
 You’ll find many different types of tall grasses, herbs, and flowers all mixed together.
 From the savannahs of Africa to the prairies of Kansas, grasslands are home to lots of different species that live in the soil, feed on the grass, or eat the animals that eat the grass.
-In the United States, that could be buffalos and cows.
+In the United States, that could be bison and cows.
 In Africa, it’s gazelles, lions, and elephants.

 Freshwater ecosystems have rare species.